Lake Wenatchee State Park

-Climb a mountain, ride a mule or try standup paddling.
+Climb a mountain, ride a horse or try stand up paddling.
 Settle into your camp chair and soak your feet in an alpine lake.
 Kick back with a book, teach the kids to swim – or do it all – at Lake Wenatchee State Park.

 Lake Wenatchee is a Northwest icon, a clear blue lake surrounded by mountains.
-Though its shallow lagoon is perfect for pint-sized swimmers, the five-mile-long lake is 244 feet deep at its greatest depth and is a popular destination for boaters and windsurfers.
+Though its shallow lagoon is perfect for pint-sized swimmers, the 5-mile-long lake is 244 feet deep at its greatest depth and is a popular destination for boaters and windsurfers.
 Beginning kayakers and standup paddlers can rent boats and boards at the lake and navigate the calmer waters near the shore.

 Take a guided trail ride on a gentle horse, or hike through a highland forest.
-Bring your bike for the miles of bike trails, or hike up Dirty Face Mountain on adjacent Forest Service land, a nine-mile trail boasting 3,950 feet of elevation gain and stupendous views.
+Bring your bike for the miles of bike trails, or hike up Dirtyface Peak on adjacent Forest Service land, a 9-mile trail boasting 3,950 feet of elevation gain and stupendous views.

 Camping is available year round at Lake Wenatchee.
 In winter, experience the challenge of snow camping with heated restrooms and warming shelters.
 Enjoy a sled hill, and explore the area's 30-plus miles of cross-country ski and snowshoe trails.
 Whether you prefer powder or sunshine, Lake Wenatchee offers ample opportunity to try new things.
 Not only will you have a blast on vacation, you’ll come back with some serious bragging rights.
 Select the video tab below to view the promotional video and see everything Lake Wenatchee has to offer.

-Lake Wenatchee State Park is a 489-acre camping park with 12,623 feet of waterfront on glacier-fed Lake Wenatchee and the Wenatchee River.
+Lake Wenatchee State Park is a 492-acre camping park with 12,623 feet of waterfront on glacier-fed Lake Wenatchee and the Wenatchee River.
 Located 16 miles from the Bavarian theme town of Leavenworth, the park is a natural wildlife area, and visitors should be aware of the presence of bears and other natural dangers.